craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Mar 15, 2020
+* By default, running unit tests in rust with `cargo test` will suppress console output from functions like `println!()`.
+To override this behavior, you can use `cargo test -- --nocapture`

 # Mar 10, 2020
 * In Vim, you can use `*` to start a search for the word under the cursor in normal mode.